Norway drops carbon capture plan it had likened to "Moon landing"

 Norway has promised to cut its greenhouse gas emissions by at least 30 percent below 1990 levels by 2020.
 Emissions were five percent above 1990 levels in 2012, and delays to carbon capture will make the 2020 goal ever more difficult.

-A report by Norway’s Auditor General this week criticized the Norwegian state’s total spending of 7.4 billion crowns on carbon capture and storage projects from 2007-12.
+A report by Norway’s Auditor General this week criticised the Norwegian state’s total spending of 7.4 billion crowns on carbon capture and storage projects from 2007-12.